 Research methods

-Total of 200 neonatal cranial ultrasound examinations were evaluated in NICU patients.
+A total of 200 neonatal cranial ultrasound examinations were evaluated in NICU patients.
 Ultrasound findings were recorded for both the resident performing the ultrasound and the pediatric attending radiologist.
 Interobserver agreement was calculated.

 Research results

 The mean gestational age was 30.9 wk.
 Interobserver agreement for higher grade (Grade III & IV) IVH was excellent.
 There was substantial agreement for lower grade (Grade I & II) IVH.